Wakhan: Demographics

 Wakhan is sparsely populated.
-The total population is estimated at 10,600.
+The total population is estimated at 18,000 residents.
 Wakhi and Kyrgyz are the major ethnic groups of Wakhan.
-Most of its inhabitants speak the Vakhi or Wakhi language (x̌ik zik), and belong to an ethnic group known as Vakhi or Wakhi.
-Nomadic Kyrgyz herders live at the higher altitudes.
+Its inhabitants are fluent in both Dari and Wakhi language.
+Nomadic Kyrgyz herders traditionally live at the higher altitudes.

 According to a 2003 report by the United Nations Environment Programme and Food and Agriculture Organization, the population of Wakhan suffers from lack of education, poverty, ill health, food insecurity and opium addiction.

 Wakhi

-The Wakhi population of Wakhan was 9,444 in 2003.
-Almost all of them adhere to the Shia Ismaili faith and some of them speak Wakhi language.
+The Wakhi population of Wakh'ili was 9,444 in 2003.
+Almost all of them adhere to the Shia Isma'ili faith and some of them speak Wakhi language.
 Wakhi people also inhabit several areas adjacent to the Wakhan in Tajikistan, Pakistan and China.

 The Wakhi practice agriculture in the river valleys, and herd animals in the summer pastures at higher elevations.

-The dominant sect of Islam in the region is Ismaili, much milder than the strict form of Islam generally practiced in the country.
+The dominant sect of Islam in the region is Isma'ili, much milder than the strict form of Islam generally practiced in the country.
 In Ishkashim, the city at the western mouth of the Wakhan, stricter observance is demanded.
 The area has been long neglected by the central government of Afghanistan.
 People are poor, many being traditional pastoralists living in yurts and lacking basic services.
 Non-governmental organizations such as the Aga Khan Development Network foundation have taken an interest in the area.
 The Central Asia Institute, founded by Greg Mortenson, has built 11 schools in the region.

 There is a trickle of tourists who engage in trekking and mountaineering.

 Alastair Leithead of BBC News 24 on 26 December 2007, presented a half-hour feature about Wakhan, focusing particularly on the work of the expatriate British doctor Alexander Duncan, which provided a significant piece of extended media reporting from this inaccessible area.
 He has also covered the Pamir Festival in the area.